simmi333/simran-portfolio/README.md

 # Simran Bhatti – Climate & GIS Data Projects

-Hell0o!
+Hello!
 My name is Simran and I'm a recent Geography–Data Science graduate from the University of Washington.
-I specialize in climate data analysis, GIS mapping, and web-based visualization tools.
+I specialized multiple programs within GIS and data science like R, QGIS, ArcGIS Online, and Web GIS.
+My projects span climate change mapping, carbon emissions tracking, and historical migration analysis.
 Here's a selection of my academic and personal projects.

 ## 🔍 Featured Projects